HMS Humber (1914): Gallipoli campaign

 Humber afterwards sailed to Alexandria where her damaged forward guns were replaced.
 She was then ordered to Mersa Matruh to support British troops in the Senussi campaign.
 She arrived there on 30 January 1916 and served alongside the monitor HMS M31 until the end of March, when Humber was sent to Port Tewfik in the Suez Canal to protect against any Turkish attacks there.
 She saw very little action while stationed there, only very occasionally being required to fire at enemy aircraft as they flew over.
 On 4 August 1917 Humber was towed from Port Tewfik to Akaba by the armoured cruiser HMS Euryalus where she operated as a guardship.
 The monitor stayed there until February 1918 when she was towed to Alexandria by the cruiser HMS Grafton, being replaced as guardship at Akaba by M31.

 At Alexandria Humber was reunited with Severn and Mersey who had returned from East Africa.
 The three were ordered to Moudros in October but before they could begin engaging Turkish and Bulgarian targets from there, armistices were signed that halted the fighting.
 They then sailed through the Dardanelles to Constantinople, from where Severn and Mersey travelled up the Danube but Humber was left there.
 The monitors returned to Britain in March 1919, from where they were ordered to join a squadron sent to serve in the White Sea as part of the Allied intervention in the Russian Civil War; the monitors were especially chosen for their ability to operate on the River Dvina.
-Humber arrived in England on 10 April from where she was planned to enter a period a refit before travelling to the White Sea, but a change in orders meant she was sent to carry out her mission immediately, and without her sister ships.
+Humber arrived in England on 10 April from where she was planned to enter a refit before travelling to the White Sea, but a change in orders meant she was sent to carry out her mission immediately, and without her sister ships.
 She was towed from Devonport on 20 May.